asv0018/TIPS-AND-TRICKS/README to use Arduino-cli.txt

 now head to the directory with a IDE(Atom/Sublime) and code it.

+To check the installed libraries : arduino-cli lib list

 To view the list of boards attached to PC : arduino-cli board list